“The operations make a big difference to the lives of my patients. Most of them have suffered a long time, often since birth."

 During surgery Dr Mengiste separates the boy’s thumb and finger so they move independently again.
 Such a small operation will make an enormous difference to this little boy’s life.
 While recovering from surgery, the boy tells Dr Mengiste he is looking forward to going back to school and being able to write like other children in his class.

-Dr. Mengiste and his team of health care professionals spend their lives traveling to remote rural hospitals.
-He is one of AMREF’s Flying Doctors that travel to areas inaccessible except by plane, where health clinics and hospitals struggle to support hundreds of people in outlaying villages.
-The challenges of performing surgery in these hospitals are immense.
-Water is often scarce, surgical facilities and basic medical equipment are poor or non-existent, and unannounced power cuts happen every day.
+Dr Mengiste and his team spend their lives travelling to remote rural hospitals.
+The challenges of performing these surgeries in such hospitals are immense.
+Water supplies are often scarce, surgical facilities and basic medical equipment are poor or non-existent, and power cuts happen every day.

 Despite these challenges, over the past year the Flying Doctors conducted a total of 153 visits to 117 remote, rural hospitals in eight countries, conducting 11,686 patient consultations and 2,377 surgeries.